 A concrete pad is needed to support the generator's weight, and it must be level and meet local building codes.
 Proper ventilation is also crucial to prevent carbon monoxide buildup, and we recommend placing the generator at least 5 feet from your home's walls and windows.

-A transfer switch is essential.
-It safely connects the generator to your home's electrical system, preventing backfeeding, which can harm utility workers.
 Professional installation is often required, as electricians ensure proper wiring and compliance with local regulations.
 They also handle gas line connections for natural gas or propane generators.

 Generator size depends on your power needs, and we calculate this based on running watts and starting watts.
 Running watts are the continuous power needed for appliances and starting watts are extra power needed when motors start up.